contactrika/dedo/README.md

 DEDO is a lightweight and customizable suite of environments with deformable objects.
 It is aimed for researchers in the machine learning, reinforcement learning, robotics and computer vision communities.
-The environment a set of every day tasks that involve deformable objects, such as hanging cloth, dressing a person, and buttoning buttons.
+The suite provides a set of every day tasks that involve deformables, such as hanging cloth, dressing a person, and buttoning buttons.
 We have provided examples for integrating two popular reinforcement learning libraries: [StableBaselines3](https://github.com/DLR-RM/stable-baselines3) and [RLlib](https://docs.ray.io/en/latest/rllib.html).